-Duke’s Mayo Bowl will air on December 30th this year.
+Duke’s Mayo Bowl will air on December 30th at (EST) this year and features Maryland vs NC State.
 NCAA fans are looking forward to a great match-up.
-No matter who you think is going to play or win, this game will be worth watching.
+No matter who you think is going to play or win, this football game will be worth watching.

 If you don’t have cable, you can learn how to watch Duke’s Mayo Bowl online without cable.